playola-radio/playola-player-swift/README.md

 ## Overview

 PlayolaPlayer is a Swift Package Manager library that handles audio streaming, scheduling, caching, and playback for Playola radio stations.
-It offers intelligent audio scheduling, automatic audio normalization, and seamless transitions between audio blocks.
+It downloads and plays audio files in the right order with smooth transitions to make them sound like a continuous radio stream.

 ## Features

-- 🎵 Stream audio from Playola radio stations
+- Stream audio from Playola radio stations
-- 🗓 Intelligent audio scheduling with precise timing control
+- Schedule audio files to play at specific times
-- 📦 Efficient file caching with automatic cleanup
+- Cache files locally with automatic cleanup
-- 🔊 Audio normalization for consistent volume levels
+- Normalize audio volume levels
-- 🔄 Smooth transitions and crossfades between audio blocks
+- Smooth transitions and crossfades between audio files
-- 🔔 Comprehensive error reporting system
+- Error reporting and logging
-- 🧩 Swift Concurrency support (async/await)
+- Swift Concurrency (async/await)
-- 📡 Combine publishers for reactive programming
+- Combine publishers for reactive programming
-- 🎯 Delegate pattern support for state changes
+- Delegate pattern support
+- Play from any point in time (historical playback)
+- Volume fading and mixing

 ## Requirements